lemaniak/ary/README.md

 **package.json**: this file contains all the grunt needed tasks and libraries

 **Note**:
--to install bower dependencies run
+- to install bower dependencies run
  ```sh
  $  bower install
  ```
--to install grunt dependencies run
+- to install grunt dependencies run
 ```sh
  $  sudo npm install
  ```